sfc-gh-cleblanc/CoCoDestopHOL/README.md

 **Hands-on Exercise:**

+1. Start a new session.
+First, switch to plan mode by clicking the **Agent** dropdown (in the prompt toolbar) and selecting **Plan** — this ensures CoCo will design the app architecture and ask clarifying questions before creating any files.

-1. In the Agent tab, type: `/build-app create an app for a store dashboard and deploy it to Snowflake`
+2. In the session prompt, type: `/build-app create a Streamlit-in-Snowflake store operations dashboard`

-2. CoCo will ask what the app should do.
+3. CoCo will ask clarifying questions about what the app should do.
 Provide a detailed description that includes:
    - **What it does** — the specific visualizations and KPIs you want
    - **Who uses it** — the audience (e.g., store managers)
    - **What data it touches** — name the schemas explicitly so CoCo queries real tables from the start
    - **Whether users view data or take actions** — this determines the framework choice
    - **App name with your initials** — since multiple participants are deploying to the same account

-   Example prompt:
+   Example response:
    > "This should be for store managers to use.
 It should include a store selector and date range picker.
 It should show KPIs for total revenue, shrinkage rate, out-of-stock count, avg basket size.
 I would like to see a bar chart of revenue by department and a table of the top 10 items approaching expiration date.
 Use data from RETAIL_DB.SALES and RETAIL_DB.INVENTORY schemas.
 Deploy it to Snowflake as Streamlit in Snowflake.
-Name the app '[YOUR_INITIALS]_Store Dashboard'.
-Use Snowpark get_active_session() for data access."
+Name the app '[YOUR_INITIALS]_Store Dashboard'."

    Replace `[YOUR_INITIALS]` with your actual initials (e.g. `CL_Store Dashboard`).

-3. CoCo recommends **Streamlit-in-Snowflake** as the framework (since this is a pure view/explore dashboard with no user actions).
-Confirm the selection.
+4. Review the plan CoCo produces — it should show the app architecture, data sources, and deployment steps without creating any files yet.

-4. CoCo discovers the tables in your schemas, inspects their columns, scaffolds the app using Snowpark's `get_active_session()` for data access, creates a stage, uploads the files, creates the Streamlit object in Snowflake, and opens the deployed app in the browser.
+5. Switch out of plan mode by clicking the **Plan** dropdown and selecting **Agent** — then tell CoCo to proceed with the plan.
+CoCo will discover the tables in your schemas, inspect their columns, scaffold the app using Snowpark's `get_active_session()` for data access, create a stage, upload the files, create the Streamlit object in Snowflake, and open the deployed app in the browser.

-5. The initial deployment may have errors (wrong table names, incompatible Streamlit features, etc.).
-Ask CoCo to fix them:
+6. The initial deployment may have errors (wrong table names, incompatible Streamlit features, etc.).
+Navigate to the app in Snowsight: **Projects** → **Streamlit** → find your named app (e.g. "CL_Store Dashboard").
+If you see any errors on the page, copy/paste the error text into the session prompt and ask CoCo to fix and redeploy:
-   > "Test and validate the streamlit app works without errors and that selecting a store or date range updates the data."
+   > "I'm getting this error in the deployed app: [paste error here].
+Please fix it and redeploy."

-   CoCo will open the deployed app in the browser, identify any runtime errors, fix the code (correcting table/column references, Streamlit version compatibility issues, Snowpark API usage), re-upload to the stage, and verify the app renders correctly with live data.
+   CoCo will diagnose the issue, fix the code (correcting table/column references, Streamlit version compatibility issues, Snowpark API usage), and re-upload to the stage.
+Refresh the app in Snowsight to verify the fix.

-6. Navigate to the app yourself in Snowsight: **Projects** → **Streamlit** → find your named app (e.g. "CL_Store Dashboard").
-Test the store selector and date range picker — verify the KPIs, bar chart, and expiration table all update with different values for each store.
+7. Once the app loads without errors, test the store selector and date range picker — verify the KPIs, bar chart, and expiration table all update with different values for each store.

 7. **Iterate on the app with natural language.** Building an app with CoCo is iterative — once the base dashboard works, you can keep adding features by describing what you want.
 CoCo will modify the code, re-upload to the stage, and the deployed app updates automatically.